Jump to content

 Structure of the study programme

 The study programme Gymnasiallehramt Musik (Secondary Music Education) is divided into an eight-semester Bachelor programme and a four-semester Masters programme.
 The eight-semester Bachelor of Music (Gymnasiumlehramt) programme in music includes artistic, musicological, and pedagogical areas of study and qualifies students for a Masters programme.
 It includes a further academic subject that can be studied at a nearby university in Baden-Württemberg.
 Currently, there are corresponding cooperation agreements with the universities in Konstanz and Tübingen.
-In Trossingen, the emphasis subject Jazz and Popular Music can be studied as a secondary subject (It is recommended to start this emphasis by the fifth semester at the latest).
+In Trossingen, the emphasis subject Jazz and Popular Music can be studied as a secondary subject (It is recommended to start this second subject by the fifth semester at the latest).
 The Bachelor degree is followed by a four-semester Master of Education.

 Fields of Study